datarobot/datarobot-user-models/public_dropin_gpu_environments/nim_llm/README.md

 # NVIDIA NIM for LLMs Drop-In Environment

 This drop-in environment contains the NVIDIA NIM server with support for large language models (LLMs).
+This NIM is built for **Llama3.1-8b-instruct***.
+To build for other NIMs, change the `FROM` line accordingly in the [Dockerfile](Dockerfile).

 ## Instructions